 "Everything and everyone are so opened to talk, to help or to teach.
 I came as an intern, but I left as a member of a tight–knit community I will always belong to.
 My work was really meaningful...
 Best decision of my life!"

 The world is full of problems.
 GlobalGiving is full of solutions.
 Solutions run by innovative, grassroots projects and organizations that are working to educate children, feed the hungry, build houses, train women (and men) with job skills, and hundreds of other amazing things.

-Our office is located at 1023 15th Street, NW, Washington DC and is just a few blocks from the Farragut North (Red Line) and McPherson Square (Blue or Orange Line) Metro stations.
+Our office is located at 1110 Vermont Avenue NW, Washington DC and is just a few blocks from the Farragut North (Red Line) and McPherson Square (Blue, Orange, or Silver Line) Metro stations.